audiojs/audio-buffer-utils/README.md

 //Useful to change duration: `util.resize(buffer, duration * buffer.sampleRate);`
 utils.resize(buffer, length);

-//Shift signal in the time domain by `offset` samples, filling with zeros. `buffer` is modified in-place. utils.shift(buffer, offset);
+//Shift signal in the time domain by `offset` samples, filling with zeros.
+//Place data `toBuffer`, if any, otherwise modify `buffer` in-place. utils.shift(buffer, toBuffer?, offset);

-//Shift signal in the time domain by `offset` samples, in circular fashion. `buffer` is modified in-place. utils.rotate(buffer, offset);
+//Shift signal in the time domain by `offset` samples, in circular fashion.
+//Place data `toBuffer`, if any, otherwise modify `buffer` in-place. utils.rotate(buffer, toBuffer?, offset);

 //Fold buffer into a single value.
 Useful to generate metrics, like loudness, average, etc. utils.reduce(buffer, function (previousValue, currendValue, channel, idx, channelData) {
 	return previousValue + currentValue;
 }, startValue?);

 //Normalize buffer by the max value, limit to the -1..+1 range.
-Modifiers buffer in place. utils.normalize(buffer, start?, end?);
+//Place data `toBuffer`, if any, otherwise modify `buffer` in-place. utils.normalize(buffer, toBuffer?, start?, end?);

 //Create buffer with trimmed zeros from the start and/or end, by the threshold. utils.trim(buffer, threshold?);